 ATM cards with major credit-card backing, known as "debit cards," are now a commonly acceptable form of payment in most stores and restaurants.
-Some stores enable you to receive "cash back" on your debit card purchases as well, allowing you to withdraw extra cash from your account when you make a purchase.
+Some stores enable you to receive "cash back" on your debit card purchases, allowing you to get extra cash when you make a purchase.
 The same is true at most U.S. post offices.